Leprekus/tldr/README.md

 1) the right hand mode setting needs to be stored in global state
 2) toggling comments is also dependent on global state

+### Notes
+components using store: List, Post, Card, Comment
+List Renders a Post component.
+List sets the [PostId].display key value pairs in the store Post contains a Card component (user content) & Comment Component Post indexes the comments object in the store with the postId to determine whether to render Comments

 I HAVE BEEN FIGHTING FOR 2 WEEKS.
 2 WEEEKS WITHOUT GETTING THE AUTHENTICATION CORRECT.
 AND I JUST REALILZED IT'S BECAUSE I WAS PASSING THE NEXTAUTH OBJECT TO GETSERVERSESSION INSTEAD OF AUTHOPTIONS I JUST DID THAT AND MY WHOLE AUTH WORKS.
 OMGGGGGG I WASTED YEARS OF MY LIFE.